timothyliu-datascience/Alexa_Read_New_R_Packages/README.md

-# Alexa Reads New R Packages
+# Alexa Reads New Statistical Packages in R

 "NewRPackages"​ (published on Amazon Echo Platform) - An Alexa Skill to read latest R packages description from RSS Feed